-This section provides details of the structure and content of this qualification.
+This section provides details of the structure and content of these qualifications.

-Information in the teaching content section must be covered by the tutor during the delivery of the content areas and should be considered as mandatory teaching content.
+Information in the teaching content section must be covered by the teacher during the delivery of the content areas and should be considered as mandatory teaching content.

 The verb 'understand' encompasses both 'knowledge' and 'understanding' within the content areas of this qualification.
+Each content area will read 'the learner will understand'.